Services in the Horsham district

 Horsham and Crawley Counselling Group (HCCG)

 Can offer affordable counselling to adults, young people and children in Horssham & Crawley.
 Session fees begin at £20 and are dependent on your income.
-We aim to see you promptly in our comfortable counselling rooms at Alphacom House, 8a Oakhill Rd, Horsham, close to the railway station and with on street parking.
+They aim to see you promptly in their comfortable counselling rooms at Alphacom House, 8a Oakhill Rd, Horsham, close to the railway station and with on street parking.

 Rethink Mental Illness - asian language mental health helpline